 Herds of elephants

-The landscape and vegetation of the park is incredibly diverse, the enormous baobabs and acacias in the hilly areas are interspersed with large swamps, where you can spot lions and leopards.
-A beautiful location in the Tarangire National Park is the Silale-swamp.
-Fed by natural springs it is an oasis of lush green grass all year round.
-Many of the animals you see here are covered with mud because they are standing to their waists in water to reach for the best shoots.
+The landscape and vegetation of the park is incredibly diverse, the enormous baobabs and acacias in the hilly areas are interspersed with large swamps, where you can spot tree climbing lions and leopards.
+A beautiful location in the Tarangire National Park is the Silale swamp.
+Fed by natural springs, it is an oasis of lush green grass all year round.
+Many of the animals you see here are covered with mud because they are standing to their waists in the water to reach for the best shoots.

 Largest flying bird